darkrelics/eidolon-engine/documentation/concurrency.md

 ### 2. Deadlock Detection

-Use deadlock detection during development:
+During development and testing, consider using a deadlock detection library to find lock ordering violations.

 ```go
 // In development/test builds